At-rules in CSS.

 @view-transition

-Enables or disables view transitions between pages.
+Enables or disables display transitions between pages.
+These transitions allow effects such as fades, slides, etc.

 Media Queries